🛠 Windows Fix

 Does restarting fix high CPU usage?

-Yes, restarting often clears temporary issues.
+Yes, restarting clears temporary processes.

 Can malware cause high CPU usage?